^

 06 February 2012, 19:14

-The 10-year efforts of the World Health Organization (WHO) and the United Nations Children's Fund (UNICEF) to increase the number of children who have been vaccinated against measles have produced results.
+A decade-long effort by the World Health Organization (WHO) and the United Nations Children's Fund (UNICEF) to increase the number of children revaccinated against measles has yielded results.

-However, progress is uneven and the threat of outbreaks in different regions of the world remains, experts of WHO, authors of the report published in the Morbidity and Mortality Weekly Report believe.
-The report provides indicators on the incidence of measles in the world for the period from 2000 to 2010.
+However, progress is uneven and the threat of outbreaks of the disease in different regions of the planet remains, according to WHO experts, authors of the report published in the Morbidity and Mortality Weekly Report.
+The report provides indicators of measles incidence in the world for the period from 2000 to 2010.

-The increase in the incidence rate in 2010 occurred despite the continued expansion of vaccination and revaccination programs for children recommended by WHO measles vaccine MCV1.
+The increase in incidence in 2010 occurred despite the continued expansion of vaccination and revaccination programmes for children with the WHO-recommended measles-containing vaccine MCV1.

-The authors of the report see the reasons for this in the weakening of political and financial obligations of individual countries to provide each child with two doses of vaccine.
+The report's authors see the reasons for this in the weakening of political and financial commitments by individual countries to provide every child with two doses of the vaccine.

-Nevertheless, the overall level of measles vaccination in the world increased from 72 percent in 2000 to 85 percent in 2010.
+However, the overall measles vaccination rate worldwide increased from 72 percent in 2000 to 85 percent in 2010.

 You are reporting a typo in the following text: